What Black Mothers Want You To Know About George Floyd's Death

 “Mama,” he shouted.
 “Mama… I’m through!”

-On Tuesday, George Floyd will be buried next to his mother in Pearland, TX.
+On Tuesday, George Floyd was buried next to his mother in Pearland, TX.

 “Mama,” he shouted.
 “Mama… I’m through!”

-On Tuesday, George Floyd will be buried next to his mother in Pearland, TX.
+On Tuesday, George Floyd was buried next to his mother in Pearland, TX.

 We asked five Black moms what they want the world to know about the unique and painful burden of fear that comes from watching people — people who look like their children — die.